Naveen219/Customer-Relationship-Manager/README.md

 # Customer Relationship Manager

-## Customer Relationship Manager is a software tool  which helps an organization administer its interactions with customers.
+## Customer Relationship Manager is a software tool that helps an organization administer its interactions with customers.

 I developed a **CRM** that supports **FULL CRUD** operations on Customer.